h4shk4t/validAI/README.md

 ## Description

 Our platform leverages a decentralized AI infrastructure built on EigenLayer's restaking mechanism, which taps into Ethereum's security to ensure robust operation for our AI agents.
-By utilizing Phala Network’s Red Pill contract template, we efficiently deploy AI agents capable of tasks like smart contract auditing and AI-powered code assistance.
+We efficiently deploy AI agents capable of tasks like smart contract auditing and AI-powered code assistance (there can be multiple agents doing varying tasks as well).
 Developers benefit from automatic smart contract audits and instant, contextually relevant support through a pretrained chatbot and a Retrieval Augmented Generation (RAG) system.
 Our AI marketplace fosters innovation by providing access to pre-trained models, using a subscription-based royalty system to reward AI/ML researchers.
 The platform is built on Near Protocol, utilizing its yield resume architecture for high-performance, asynchronous contracts in Rust.
 This combination of technologies enables secure, scalable, and democratized access to AI.

 ## Architecture
 ### Decentralized Marketplace on NEAR Blockchain